mrhorin/suggestrap/README.md

   {"id":5, "age":28, "name":"Jane"}
 ]
 ```
-3. After an user has typed a value into the target form, suggestrap replaces the wildcard, a part of the URL, with the value.
-For example, if the URL is 'https://example.com/json/users/%QUERY' and the input value is 'ja', suggestrap generates 'https://example.com/json/users/ja' and then requests a JSON file to the server.
-After that, the server generates the JSON file and then returns it.
+3. After a user types a value into the target form, suggestrap replaces the wildcard in the URL with the value.
+For example, if the URL is 'https://example.com/json/users/%QUERY' and the input value is 'ja', suggestrap generates 'https://example.com/json/users/ja' and sends a requests to the server for the JSON file.
+The server then generates and returns the JSON file.
-4. Once suggestrap received the JSON file from your server, it genarates a suggestion element next to the target form element using the JSON.
+4. Once suggestrap receives the JSON file from your server, it generates a suggestion element next to the target form element using the JSON.

 ## Example